0xcert/framework/docs/api/wanchain.md

 | options.credentials | A `string` representing request credentials.
 It defaults to `omit`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 | options.gasPriceMultiplier | A `number` represents a multiplier of the current gas price when performing a mutation.
 It defaults to `1.1`.
 | options.gatewayConfig.assetLedgerDeployOrderId | A `string` representing an Ethereum address of the [asset ledger deploy gateway](/#public-addresses).
-| options.gatewayConfig.multiOrderId | A `string` representing an Ethereum address of the [multi order gateway](/#public-addresses).
+| options.gatewayConfig.multiOrderId | A `string` representing an Ethereum address of the [multi-order gateway](/#public-addresses).
 | options.gatewayConfig.valueLedgerDeployOrderId | A `string` representing an Ethereum address of the [value ledger deploy gateway](/#public-addresses).
 | options.headers | An `object` of request headers.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 | options.mode | A `string` representing request mode.
 It defaults to `same-origin`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
-| options.mutationTimeout | A `number` representing the number of milliseconds in which a mutation times out.
+| options.mutationTimeout | The `number` of milliseconds after which a mutation times out.
 Defaults to `3600000`.
-You can set it to `-1` for disable timeout.
+You can set it to `-1` to disable the timeout.
 | options.redirect | A `string` representing request redirect mode.
 It defaults to `follow`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 | options.retryGasPriceMultiplier | A `number` representing a multiplier of the current gas price when performing a retry action on mutation.
 It defaults to `2`.
-| options.requiredConfirmations | An `integer` represeting the number of confirmations needed for mutations to be considered confirmed.
+| options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.
 | options.signMethod | An `integer` representing the signature type.
-The available options are `0` (eth_sign) or `2` (EIP-712) or `3` (perosnal_sign).
+Available options are `0` (eth_sign) or `2` (EIP-712) or `3` (personal_sign).
 It defaults to `0`.
-| options.sandbox | A `boolean` indicates whether we are in sandbox mode.
-Sandbox mode means we never make an actual mutation to the blockchain, but we only check if the mutation would succeed or not.
+| options.sandbox | A `boolean` indicating whether you are in sandbox mode.
+Sandbox mode means you don't make an actual mutation to the blockchain, but you only check whether a mutation would succeed or not.
 | options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers.
 | options.url | [required] A `string` representing the URL to the Wanchain node's JSON RPC.
 | options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.